Paul Riser: Later career

 After 11 years of working steadily with Motown, Riser found work with other record labels.
-Artists that Riser has arranged for outside of Motown include:
+Artists for whom Riser has arranged, outside Motown, include:

 Luther Vandross, Phil Collins, The Carpenters, Carly Simon, The Doobie Brothers, Tom Jones, Quincy Jones, Natalie Cole, Aretha Franklin, Roberta Flack, Michael McDonald, Johnny Mathis, Mary J. Blige, and Patti LaBelle.

-Riser arranged and conducted the strings on "I Believe I Can Fly," the 1996 Grammy award-winning song written, produced and performed by R&B singer R. Kelly.
-In 2003, he was also a notable presence on the R. Kelly's album, "Chocolate Factory", arranging many songs on the album including the top 10 hit, "Step in the Name of Love".
+Riser arranged and conducted the strings on "I Believe I Can Fly", the 1996 Grammy Award-winning song written, produced and performed by R&B singer R. Kelly.
+In 2003, Riser was also a notable presence on R. Kelly's album, "Chocolate Factory", arranging many songs on the album including the top 10 hit, "Step in the Name of Love".

 In 2009, Riser was inducted into the Musicians Hall of Fame and Museum and he attended the Motown 50th anniversary celebration.
 As of 2010, Riser is still active in the field of music - teaching and arranging.

-When asked in a recent interview what his favorite musical rhythm arrangement was, he replied that it was Diana Ross' cover version of "Ain't No Mountain High Enough", which he arranged in 1970.
+When asked in a recent interview what his favorite musical rhythm arrangement was, he replied that it was Diana Ross's cover version of "Ain't No Mountain High Enough", which he arranged in 1970.